Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

-Since I had become so good at underwriting deals and because I was living in Dallas, Reed would occasionally call me and ask me about deals he was looking at.
+Since I had become so good at underwriting deals and because I was living in Dallas, he would occasionally call me and ask me about deals he was looking at.
 Often, we were looking at the same deals and we’d bounce things off each other.

-Hey Reed, what do you think about the labor costs over at this place?
+What do you think about the labor costs over at this place?

 And so on…